Student Association Handbook

 • must be booked at least 2 hours in advance of event start time for set-up

-• a Safe Event Application Template submitted to the Safe event Committee is required at least 10 days in advance
+• a Safe Event Plan submitted to the Safe event Committee is required at least 10 days in advance

 • Technical Booth available with skilled technicians.
 Rate 4-hours: $200.
 For performance events a technician is mandatory at $50 per hour with a minimum of $200.